Blessid Union of Souls: History

 Blessid Union of Souls formed in 1990 with guitarist Jeff Pence (Morrow, Ohio), vocalist/pianist Eliot Sloan (Cincinnati, Ohio), keyboardist C.P.
 Roth (who had been in Ozzy Osbourne's touring band), and drummer Eddie Hedges.
 Sloan and Hedges had previously played together in a band in the 1980s called The Movies (not to be confused with the British pub rock band of the same name).
 The band's name originated from an episode of the TV series M*A*S*H.

 The band was heavily influenced by the cowpunk scene that was burgeoning around the time it formed.

 The band released its debut album, Home, in March 1995.
 Later that year, the album was certified gold by the RIAA.
 The album's most popular song was the aforementioned "I Believe", with reached No. 8 on the Billboard Hot 100, and No. 2 on the magazine's Mainstream Top 40 chart.

-The band released its second album, Blessid Union of Souls in 1997.
-This album was not as popular as Home but contained the Top 40 hit "I Wanna Be There" as well as "Light in Your Eyes."
+The band released its second album, Blessid Union of Souls, in 1997.
+This album was not as popular as Home but contained the Top 40 hit "I Wanna Be There" as well as "Light in Your Eyes".

 The band's third album, Walking Off the Buzz, was released in 1999.
 This album was moderately popular due to "Hey Leonardo (She Likes Me for Me)", a single from the album that reached No. 33 on the Billboard Hot 100 and reached the top ten on both the Billboard Mainstream Top 40 chart (No. 8).

 The band released Blessid Union of Souls: The Singles, a greatest hits album, in 2001.
 Roth and Hedges left the band in 2002 and were replaced by Kyle Robinson, and then by Shaun Schaefer on drums and Bryan Billhimer on guitar.

 In 2003, the band released Blessid Union of Souls: Play Ball, an album about the Cincinnati Reds.
 The title track was used to promote the team in their first season in Great American Ballpark.
 This album did not receive much attention outside of Cincinnati.
 In 2006, Jeff Pence headed a project in which the band contributed two tracks for Clutch Hits, a CD that featured a variety of artists who contributed songs about the Cincinnati Reds.

 The band's fourth studio album, Perception, was released in 2005.
 Its fifth studio album, Close to the Edge, was released on September 16, 2008, on Torque Records.

 The band's debut Contemporary Christian album, The Mission Field, was released on Salvation Road Records through Sony/Provident in March 2011.
-The first single, "The Only Song", reached number 32 on the Nielsen BDS Christian AC chart.
+The first single, "The Only Song", reached No. 32 on the Nielsen BDS Christian AC chart.
 The video for "The Only Song" was also added to the Gospel Music Channel & JCTV.
 The second single, "Pray for You", was released on July 15, 2011.

 To celebrate the 25th anniversary of its debut album, the band released Home 25, a limited-edition vinyl album that included vintage live versions of Home classics and Home-era demo recordings, in 2021.